CDSoft/bang/README.md

 The `build` function returns the outputs (`"outputs"`), as a string if `outputs` contains a single output or a list of string otherwise.

+> [!NOTE]
+> A build statement can not be defined twice unless both definitions are exactly the same.
+> In this case, only one definition is generated.

 ### Rules embedded in build statements